grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Captain Percy lay against the starboard wall.
 She spat, and her long experience of it arcing to the deck was defied by gravity which pulled it back against the side of the ship.

 But as she was the first to feel the boat go wrong, Captain Percy was also the first to feel it begin to right itself.
-There was the slightest relaxing of the angle, she could feel a tiny bit more pressure from the floor through her boots.
+There was the slightest relaxing of the angle, she could feel a tiny bit more pressure from the deck through her boots.
 The _Prospect_ was telling her it was coming back up.

 At first it was just a slow rotation, but then it gathered speed and soon the control room was whipped up into the air, and then came back again as the _Prospect_ found it's upright footing.